 The principles that connect the members of the Southern Movement Assembly reflect many years of organizational partnerships and a synthesis of ideas based in collective practice and historical example.
 The principles serve to name who we are, what we believe, and our purpose for working together to regenerate and advance the Southern Freedom Movement in the 21st Century.
 Affirming these principles affirms the foundational belief that we are stronger together, and we do not want to do this alone.
 To work and be together is a political decision; we are not doing it for either comfort or practicality.
 These principles will be evaluated & evolved periodically.

-We believe remembering and regenerating our movement history is critical.
-We recognize the long-term legacies and the most recent work that led to this moment.
+ROOTED IN HISTORY: We believe remembering, learning, and growing from our movement history is critical.
+We commit to recognize our long-term legacies and the most recent work that led to this moment.

-We respect and support locally-based leadership.
-Place & space matter, and we recognize the unique histories of the South and local sites.
+LOCAL LEADERSHIP: We respect and support locally-based leadership.
+Place & space matters, and we recognize the unique histories of the South and local sites.

-We believe political direction is determined by big picture analysis grounded in struggle to dismantle white supremacy, economic exploitation, and colonialism while simultaneously building decolonization processes for liberation of all people.
+RESIST & BUILD FRAMEWORK: We believe political direction is determined by big picture analysis grounded in struggle to dismantle white supremacy, economic exploitation, patriarchy, and colonialism while simultaneously building decolonization processes for liberation of all people.

-We will defend the ground we have gained through struggle, and we will create and practice new forms of participation and governance that include and serve all of us.
+DEFEND OUR GROUND: We will defend the ground we have gained through struggle, and we will create and practice new forms of participatory governance that include and serve all people.